TheArchons/uguush/README.md

 - everyone.will-always-want.me
 - [and more (the article's comments)](https://blog.fiery.me/2018/09/29/Extra-domain/)

-So, the `-D <domain>` option was added to automatically replace i.fiery.me with your desired domain.
+So the `-D <domain>` option was added to automatically replace i.fiery.me with your desired domain (e.g. `-D nekos.will-always-want.me`).

-Do remember it's only a redirect, so when people visit the link with the custom domain, they will only be redirected to the actual file in i.fiery.me.
+Keep in mind that the domains will only redirect to the actual file in i.fiery.me instead of masking the original URL.

 ## Screenshot tool requirements